astropy/astropy-bot/README.md

   labels but this could be expanded in future.
 This is defined in [pull_request_checker.py](changebot/blueprints/pull_request_checker.py).

-* Check for issues labelled as 'Close?' that have become stale, and close them (with a warning period).
+* Check for issues labeled as "Close?" that have become stale, and close them (with a warning period).
 This is defined in [stale_issues.py](changebot/blueprints/stale_issues.py).

-* Check for pull requests labelled as 'Close?' that have become stale, and close them (with a warning period).
+* Check for pull requests that have become stale, and close them (with a warning period).
 This is defined in [stale_pull_requests.py](changebot/blueprints/stale_pull_requests.py).